-This Experts Guide to Conversion Rate Optimisation (CRO) is aimed at small business owners who want practical tips to develop their CRO performance.
+This Beginners Guide to Conversion Rate Optimisation (CRO) is aimed at small business owners who want practical tips to develop their CRO performance.
 Conversion Rate Optimisation (CRO) refers to optimising website performance to convert visitors into customers.

-Following on from the Experts Guides to Technical SEO and D2C Strategy, this further guide is an in-depth look at how to improve a website’s conversion rate, and ultimately improving sales, generating leads or achieving other goals.
+Following on from the Beginners Guides to Technical SEO and D2C Strategy, this further guide is an in-depth look at how to improve a website’s conversion rate, and ultimately improving sales, generating leads or achieving other goals.

-Small Business Guide to Conversion Rate Optimisation (CRO)
+Beginners Guide to Conversion Rate Optimisation (CRO)

 There are around 6 million SME companies in the UK, most of which are owner-managed and on-average employ fewer than 50 people.
 Unlike large corporate companies, who are likely to have several CRO experts sitting alongside senior managers in UX, CX, SEO and a plethora of other acronyms, smaller companies need people with a broad range of skills (see my own range of skills as a retail consultant) and something like SEO & CRO tend to fall to the outsource route or onto the never-ending to-do list.
 Both of these are expensive to a small company, either in terms of cash payments or loss of business.

-This free CRO Guide is aimed towards SME companies but can be used by anyone looking to learn the basics of conversion optimisation and tips & tricks that can be used to improve website conversion rates.
+This free CRO Beginners Guide is aimed towards SME companies but can be used by anyone looking to learn the basics of conversion optimisation and tips & tricks that can be used to improve website conversion rates.
 Welcome to the art of CRO.

 What Is Conversion Rate Optimisation & Why Is It Important?